SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 Data Server implemented using Java was intended to not have any code related to the main logic of the system.
 Its main responsibility was to handle operations of the services which were either taking data from the database or updating the database.
 The framework that was used in order to make the implementation process cleaner and more efficient was Spring boot.
 The team chose Spring Data JPA when it comes to handling data persistent with PostgreSQL due to the possibility of working with Java objects instead of raw SQL queries.

 The Logic Server operated as the system's Web API which functioned as the core processing unit of the platform by using the C# ASP.NET Core framework.
 The Java server took care of database management while the Logic Server executed all business operations which enable the system to function properly.
 The system operated as a middleman between the Blazor client and the Data Server because it handled requests which followed system rules before sending data to the Data Server.
-It is worth mentioning that security took a bog part on this server.
+It is worth mentioning that security took a big part on this server.
 The system used JWT (JSON Web Tokens) to handle user authentication which restricted access to particular features based on user authorization.
 All the main logic was kept here which made it simple to control features such as course enrollments and leaderboard system or course draft approval workflow.
 Using C# for this layer was a great fit because it worked perfectly with the Blazor client on another server, allowing the team to keep the code organized and easy to build on.

 When it comes to Client Server, as mentioned before, Blazor C# was chosen.
 It gave the team a structured template to work on the fronted using reusable components and integrating logic using C# programming language instead of JavaScript.
 Client side was responsible for sending HTTP request to the WebApi through user friendly, GUI.